-The Authority continues to maintain a strong financial position, with a net position of nearly \$3.0 billion that grew at a rate of 6.1% over the past twelve months.
-For the two most recent fiscal years, 2016 and 2015, the Authority has achieved its highest record of earnings, exceeding \$170 million per annum.
+The Authority continues to maintain a strong financial position, while experiencing slow recoveries in both the housing and financial markets.
+The Authority's net position grew 6.7% in fiscal year 2015 to \$2.8 billion and achieved record earnings of \$176.7 million.
 Both Standard & Poor's Ratings Services (Standard & Poor's) and Moody's Investors Services (Moody's) rating agencies continue to rate the Authority with an AA+ issuer credit rating and Aa1 general obligation credit rating, respectively.

-In its single family homeownership loan program, the Authority has been able to offer borrowers mortgage loans at affordable interest rates, financed through the issuance of taxable bonds and mortgage-backed securities guaranteed by the Government National Mortgage Association (GNMA) and the Federal National Mortgage Association (FNMA).
+In its single family homeownership loan program, the Authority has been able to offer borrowers mortgages at affordable interest rates, financed through the issuance of taxable bonds and securitization of federally insured loans by the issuance of Government National Mortgage Association (GNMA) and Federal National Mortgage Association (FNMA) securities.
 Participation in the FNMA Housing Finance Agency (HFA) Preferred Risk Sharing Program has allowed the Authority to finance single family mortgage loans without mortgage insurance and, unlike tax-exempt bonds, permits the funding of refinancing loans and loans to borrowers who are not first time homebuyers.
-Since the spring of 2015, the Authority has funded up to \$17.0 million to provide down-payment assistance grants for qualified first time homebuyers and has offered a new Mortgage Credit Certificate (MCC) program that provides even more tax advantages to low or moderate income borrowers getting single family mortgage loans.
+In the spring of 2015, the Authority funded a \$5.0 million program to provide down-payment assistance grants for qualified first time homebuyers, and such amount was subsequently increased to \$17.0 million.